uboslinux/ubos-docs/sphinx/releases/beta1/release-notes/index.rst

 -----------------------------------

 * ownCloud must not be installed at the wildcard ("``*``") host; instead, an valid DNS name must be used.
-See `this issue <https://github.com/indiebox/ubos-owncloud/issues/1>`_.
+See https://github.com/indiebox/ubos-owncloud/issues/1.

-`Last updated: 2014-11-21 16:30 PST`
+`Last updated: 2014-12-08 10:30 PST`